arashnm80/arashnm80.github.io/posts/zen.md

 # zen
-i am writing this page from the perspective of arash in future or arash in other parallel universes. (who knows!?)
+this page is written from the perspective of current arash or another version of me in future or some other alternate reality. (who knows!)